ElissaLeung/covid-nyc-2022-group-3/README.md

 **Extended Question**

-We decided to choose two counties, Manhattan and Queens, analyze them, and compare them, using the same variables as in the paper.
+We decided to choose two counties, Manhattan and Queens, to analyze and compare using the same socioeconomic and mobility factors.
 We were interested in seeing what factors influenced Covid positivity rate the most in these two different counties.
-We added the same graphs as in our replication and developed the best linear model for Manhattan and Queens.
+We included the distributions of each socioeconomic factor through visual heat maps and developed different linear models for Manhattan and Queens.

 + File containing the plots and tables [here](http://htmlpreview.github.io/?https://github.com/msr-ds3/covid-nyc-2022-group-3/blob/main/covid_nyc_counties.html).
 + File containing all the code that produced the file above [here](https://github.com/msr-ds3/covid-nyc-2022-group-3/blob/main/covid_nyc_counties.Rmd).